Azure/draft-classic/docs/install.md

 Kubectl is now configured to use the cluster.
 ```

-Now that the cluster is up and ready, minikube automatically configures kubectl on your machine with
-the appropriate authentication and endpoint information.
+Now that the cluster is up and ready, minikube automatically configures kubectl, the command line tool for Kubernetes, on your machine with the appropriate authentication and endpoint information.

 ```
 $ kubectl cluster-info